 A horrible, pungent and nasty smell was out all of a sudden inside and outside our car.
 This area around Hverir is a geothermal part of Iceland with steaming fumaroles smelling like addled eggs.
 After our time on Hrossaborg, this piece of our Earth was again a landscape like the barren red terrain of planet Mars.
 A unique and memorable experience, undoubtedly.

-Lonely coastline, almost no surfaced roads, just us in nature.. that is how we can describe the landscape of East Iceland.
+Lonely coastline, almost no surfaced roads, just us in nature… that is how we can describe the landscape of East Iceland.
 The villages are small but very charming.
-Find your spot to sleep in the car or use one of the camping sites you ca find in almost all, even tiny villages and simply feel the power of nature and fresh, the windy air around your head.
-Enjoy East Iceland.
+Find your spot to sleep in the car or use one of the camping sites you can find in almost all, even tiny villages, and simply feel the power of nature and fresh, windy air around your head.
+Enjoy the East of the incredible island of Iceland.

 Do you want to know more?
 Stay tuned… on Facebook, Twitter, YouTube, and Instagram.
 See you in central North Iceland!